massalabs/massa-wallet/README.md

 # The Walking nerds - Massa wallet

-Web Extension pour Chrome et Firefox
+Web Extension for Chrome and Firefox

 ## Installation

-Sur Chrome :
+On Chrome:
-- Taper l'url chrome://extensions dans la barre d'adresse
+- Type the url chrome://extensions in the address bar
-- Cliquer sur "Charger l'extension non empaquetée"
+- Click on "Load unpackaged extension"
-- Sélectionner le dossier massa-wallet
+- Select the massa-wallet folder

-Sur Firefox :
+On Firefox:
-- Taper l'url about:debugging dans la barre d'adresse
+- Type the url about:debugging in the address bar
-- Cliquer sur "Ce Firefox"
+- Click on "This Firefox"
-- Cliquer sur "Charger un module complémentaire temporaire"
+- Click on "Load a temporary add-on"
-- Sélectionner le fichier manifest.json dans le dossier massa-wallet
+- Select the manifest.json file in the massa-wallet folder

 ## Utilisation

-### Ouverture de fichiers zip
+### Opening zip files

-Une fois l'extension installée, l'icône massa est visible en haut à droite du navigateur
+Once the extension is installed, the massa icon is visible at the top right of the browser

-La démo permet de naviguer localement sur des sites au format .zip, situés dans le dossier massa-wallet.
+The demo allows you to browse locally on sites in .zip format, located in the massa-wallet folder.
-Il suffit de taper dans la barre d'adresse massa://nom_du_fichier_zip
+Just type in the address bar massa://nom_du_fichier_zip

-Si vous ajouter d'autres fichiers zip, il faudra recharger l'extension dans le navigateur (sur chrome://extensions ou about:debugging) pour qu'ils deviennent accessibles.
+If you add other zip files, you will have to reload the extension in the browser (on chrome://extensions or about:debugging) so that they become accessible.

-Un test d'ouverture de fichier zip depuis la blockchain est displonible sur massa://testblockchain
+A zip file opening test from the blockchain is available on massa://testblockchain

-N.B : Le mot de passe est prérempli par défaut pour simplifier les tests (DefaultP@ssword123).
+N.B: The password is pre-filled by default to simplify testing (DefaultP@ssword123).